jackDante/NetworkXAnalysis/README.md

 1. import required libraries: networkx as nx; matplotlib.pyplot as plt; collections; numpy.
 1. run Facebook.py
 1. the program will print every metrics, the Histogram about the degree distribution and the Network.
 1. Report aboout this project is inside the PDF file.
+(SocialNetAnalysis-NetworkAnalysis.pdf)

 Note: some functions may require time > 2minutes.
 Dataset